agileminor/carnd-cloning/README.md

 	- generate more raw data.
 Currently using Udacity dataset since I don't have a joystick to generate smoother driving.
 It should be possible to create a working model just using the Udacity data + augmentation

 Experiments:
 - vary steering offset for left/right images from 0 to 0.5
 	- results:
 		- similar output checking, accuracy
 		- best sim results from run 6/9 - 0.35, 0.5 offset, but only slightly better than previous 0.25 results
-	- very threshold to include images with -0.1 < steering angle < 0.1
+- vary threshold to include images with -0.1 < steering angle < 0.1
 	- initial results with 0 threshold (all small angles excluded) has very low acc, but predictions on 3 test images are better than higher acc runs!
 	- no significant difference between the runs, except threshold of 0.6 performed worse than the rest